 Housing over 67,000 pieces of artwork makes the Cincinnati Art Museum a destination drawing admirers from all walks of life.
-Being one of the oldest art museum in the United States they have mastered the unique skill of creating experiences to accommodate visitors of varying abilities.
-Check out the Cincinnati Art Museum’s Accessibility Tours that are cost free programs geared to make art accessible for all their guests.
+Being one of the oldest art museums in the United States they have mastered the unique skill of creating experiences to accommodate visitors of varying abilities.
+Check out the Cincinnati Art Museum’s Accessibility Tours that are cost-free programs geared to make art accessible for all their guests.

 Autism Family Exploration

-On second Saturday of the month the Art Museum offers a special program for guests who are blind or partially sighted.
+On the second Saturday of the month, the Art Museum offers a special program for guests who are blind or partially sighted.
 Patrons and their families are given the opportunity to experience the museum by seeing art with their fingertips.
-Specially trained guides provides verbal descriptions and leads the participants throughout the touch tour.
+Specially trained guides provide verbal descriptions and leads the participants throughout the touch tour.
 Reservations are not required for this tour, but they are recommended.

 Memories in the Museum

 Having a loved one with dementia can make getting out of the house difficult.
 The Cincinnati Art Museum has partnered up with the Taft Museum of Art, Contemporary Arts Center and the Alzheimer Association to offer a program that has been developed precisely for individuals that have been affected by dementia.
 Select Wednesdays visitors with memory loss and their caregivers are offered a tour designed particularly for them.
 Light refreshments are provided and the opportunity to participate in an art project.
-Reservations are not required, but are recommended.
-Long term care facilities should reach out to museum to schedule a visit or make reservations for this event.
+Reservations are not required but are recommended.
+Long-term care facilities should reach out to the museum to schedule a visit or make reservations for this event.

 A program designed for adults with developmental disabilities and their caregivers is offered on the fourth Saturday of the month.
-Special museum docents will guide visitors through the museum as they get the chance the experience art from a multi sensory angle.
+Special museum docents will guide visitors through the museum as they get the chance to experience art from a multi-sensory angle.